JackieRis/ft_malloc/README.md

 ## WORK IN PROGRESS

-We have to use mmap() instead of brk(), not like the real nalloc does.
+We have to use mmap() instead of brk(), not like the real malloc does.

 There are three types of allocations:
 - TINY < 128 Bytes